 Know Before You Look for Freelance Jobs

 If you're looking for extra work on top of your full-time job, you need to take special care that your part-time gig doesn't interfere with your main source of income.
-This requires a bit of advance planning, even before you start looking for freelance jobs:
+It requires a bit of advance planning, even before you start looking for freelance jobs.

-- Trade secrets.
-Even if your boss doesn't care about your working for another company, your employer might have a policy about using information you've learned in the course of your regular duties to earn extra cash for a competitor.
+Even if your boss doesn't care about your working for another company, your employer might have a policy about using the information you've learned in the course of your regular duties to earn extra cash for a competitor.

 5 Ways to Find Start-Up Money for Your Freelance Career

 By using the smarts that will make you a success once you're a full-time freelancer, you can find the funding you need.
-It's all a matter of rearranging finances and your schedule to reflect your new No. 1 priority: being your own boss and making your freelance dreams come true.
+It's all a matter of rearranging finances and your schedule to reflect your new number one priority: being your own boss and making your freelance dreams come true.
 Here's where to start looking for the money to get started.

 If you've never made a basic household budget, now's the time to start.
 Budgeting is not most people's idea of a good time, but if you want to save money without feeling deprived, the first thing to do is to figure out where your money is going right now, and then make the cuts that will sting the least.